-- Settlement Statement showing the purchase price and all your costs: - Deed to be signed by the seller and notarized; - Promissory note to be signed by you; - Mortgage to be signed by you; and - Seller's affidavit covering some of the matters listed above for inspections and inquiries.
+- Settlement statement showing the purchase price and all your costs; - Deed to be signed by the seller and notarized; - Promissory note to be signed by you; - Mortgage to be signed by you; and - Seller's affidavit covering some of the matters listed above for inspections and inquiries.

 Other documents will often be presented for signing or for information.
 Many explain your rights, and some explain your duties.
+If you have any questions about these documents, ask questions!

 Upon completion of the closing, you are the owner of the property.
-Get the keys, go look at the property, take a deep breath and prepare to turn the property into the property of your dreams.
+Get the keys, look at the property, take a deep breath and prepare to turn the property into the property of your dreams.